Benefits and expenses

 A voucher is any document such as a store gift card or book token that your employee can exchange for goods or services.

-For any other non-cash vouchers, the benefit in kind charge will be on the amount you paid for it, less any amount made good by the employee.
+For any other non-cash vouchers (which would include most gift vouchers or high street shopping vouchers), the benefit in kind charge will be on the amount you paid for it, less any amount made good by the employee.
 The value should be included in payroll when received by the employee for Class 1 NIC (not tax) purposes only.
 The value should be included in the P11D form.

 Private medical insurance or treatment